rusty-electron/numerical-methods-undergrad/readme.md

 # Computer Oriented Numerical Methods - EE543

 The following is the content of EE543 of my Undergraduate degree course.
-We were required to take up one problem statement every week and code the C-implementation for the same.
+We were required to take up one problem statement every week and code the C-implementations for the same.

 ## Introduction